daranzolin/funcreporter/README.md

 ## Looping

-Now for the real advantage and power behind functional reports: Loops.
+Now for the real advantage and power behind functional reports: *loops.*

 ``` r
 library(purrr)